 The main purpose of the Potential Asset List is to find a consolidated list where any potential Assets are listed for your Fixed Asset Manager to review and update.
-This list should be your 'go-to' as you look to add new Fixed Assets in to R365.
-This article will review how to setup your Potential Asset Trigger GL Accounts on your Asset Classes, then review how to use the list, as well as each of the list's features and functions.
+This list should be your 'go-to' as new Fixed Assets are added into R365.
+This article will review how to setup Potential Asset Trigger GL Accounts on Asset Classes, then review how to use the list as well as each of the list's features and functions.

 Potential Asset Trigger Accounts

-On each Asset Class that you are using, set the Potential Asset Trigger Account that will be used for Potential Asset Identification.
+On each Asset Class used, set the Potential Asset Trigger Account that will be used for Potential Asset Identification.
 Save the Asset Class to complete the assignment process.
-The assigned GL Account will now be monitored for Potential Asset Activity
+The assigned GL Account will now be monitored for Potential Asset activity.

-As you and your team record AP Invoices and enter Journal Entries, record transaction details on to the Potential Asset Trigger Accounts.
+As AP Invoices and Journal Entries are entered, record transaction details on to the Potential Asset Trigger Accounts.
 These transactions will then be sorted and displayed on the Potential Assets list.

 Potential Assets List

-By default, the Location filter will be set to display all Locations that the User has access to.
-Click in the filter to deselect/select specific Location to update the Potential Asset List
+2) Location Filter - By default, the Location filter will be set to display all Locations that the User has access to.
+Click in the filter to deselect/select specific Location to update the Potential Asset list

-Each row contains the following information about the transaction.
-Click here to view the original transaction that created the example row above.
+3) Transaction Row - Each row contains the following information about the transaction.
+Click here to view the original transaction that created the example row above

-- Desc - this is the description and represents the text entered in to the 'Comment' field on the transaction
+- Desc - The description that represents the text entered in to the 'Comment' field on the transaction

-- # - this is the transaction number (AP Inv # or JE #).
-Note: This value is also hyperlinked to open the original transaction record
+- Note: This value is also hyperlinked to open the original transaction record